-Unattractive skin folds in the abdomen that occur due to pregnancy, severe weight loss or ageing may affect the body contour and aesthetic appearance.
+Unattractive skin folds in the abdomen that occur due to pregnancy, severe weight loss or aging may affect the body contour and aesthetic appearance.
 Many people struggle to get rid of their bulged tummy even after following a healthy diet and exercise.
-For those who want a flatter, firmer belly or toner body, tummy tuck or the abdominoplasty might be the best choice.
+For those who want a flatter, firmer belly or toner body, tummy tuck surgery or the abdominoplasty might be the best choice.

 The tummy tuck also has certain medical benefits that include the following:

 - Reduces stress urinary incontinence after vaginal delivery

 - Prevents future occurrence of hernias

 - Reduces the efforts to maintain the weight loss

 When to opt for a tummy tuck surgery?